How to Become a Police Officer in North Carolina

 North Carolina Trooper or Highway Patrol Requirements

-The North Carolina State Highway Patrol employs over 1,600 troopers who cover at least 78,000 miles of roadways in North Carolina, which is the second highest number of miles after the state of Texas.2 The current commander is Colonel William J. Grey, a 24-year veteran of the North Carolina Highway Patrol.
-In order to apply, candidates must:
+The North Carolina State Highway Patrol employs over 1,600 troopers who cover at least 78,000 miles of roadways in North Carolina.2 In order to apply to become a North Carolina state trooper, candidates must meet statewide standards and:

 - Be at least 21 years old and 39 or younger when starting Patrol Basic school